-- (a) Fringe benefits consist of: company car, laptop, mobile phone, representation allowance, health insurance, life insurance (CEO only), sectoral premium and eco-vouchers (CFO only) and meal vouchers. - (b) The "one-year variable" remuneration corresponds to the yearly performance bonus as detailed in Table 3 below. - (c) The "multi-year variable" remuneration corresponds to the "surplus value" as calculated in Table 4 below.
+- () The numbers included in this table may differ from the numbers included in Note 32.1 to the Consolidated Financial Statements due to accounting rules applied for purposes of the Consolidated Financial Statements. - (a) Fringe benefits consist of: company car, laptop, mobile phone, representation allowance, health insurance, life insurance (CEO only), sectoral premium and eco-vouchers (CFO only) and meal vouchers. - (b) The "one-year variable" remuneration corresponds to the yearly performance bonus as detailed in Table 3 below. - (c) The "multi-year variable" remuneration corresponds to the "surplus value" as calculated in Table 4 below.
 Where the surplus value is negative, the multi-year variable remuneration is deemed zero. - (d) Defined contribution pension plan.